warbe-maker/VBA-Message/README.md

 | _iReply_ | The clicked button's index |

 #### Code examples
-##### MsgBox
+##### A very first try
+Copy the following into a standard module:
 ```
-   Dim vReply As Variant
+Public Enum StartupPosition
+    Manual = 0
+    CenterOwner = 1
+    CenterScreen = 2
+    WindowsDefault = 3
+End Enum

+Public Sub FirstTry()

     With fMsg
-      .ApplTitle = "....."
+        .ApplTitle = "Any title"
-      .ApplText(1) = "....."
+        .ApplText(1) = "Any message"
         .ApplButtons = vbYesNoCancel
         .Setup
         .Show
-      vReply = .Reply ' obtaining the reply value unloads the form !
+        Select Case .Reply ' obtaining the reply value unloads the form !
+            Case vbYes:     MsgBox "Button ""Yes"" clicked"
+            Case vbNo:      MsgBox "Button ""No"" clicked"
+            Case vbCancel:  MsgBox "Button ""Cancel"" clicked"
+        End Select
    End With
-   Select Case vReply
-      Case vbYes
-      Case vbNo
-      Case vbCancel
-   End Select
+End Sub
 ```
 This example seems not being worth using the alternative.
-However, when encapsulated in a function thing look different:
+However, when encapsulated in a function things look much better.
+Copy the following into a standard module:
 ```
 Public Function Box( _
                     ByVal title As String, _
                     ByVal prompt As String, _
-       ByVal buttons As Strong) _
+           Optional ByVal buttons As Variant = vbOKOnly _
-       As Variant

-   Dim vReply As Variant
+                   ) As Variant

    With fMsg
       .ApplTitle = title
       .ApplText(1) = prompt